NaghamFakheraldine/CRUD_Operations/README.md

-# CRUD_Operations
+# CRUD Operations

 ## Overview

-This ASP.NET Core Razor Pages application is designed as a web-based CRUD (Create, Read, Update, Delete) system for managing user information.
-The application allows administrators and end-users to interact with user data, providing functionalities such as adding, editing, and deleting user records.
-The application ensures data integrity by preventing the creation of duplicate user records based on unique email addresses.
+CRUD Operations is an ASP.NET Core Razor Pages application designed to provide a web-based CRUD (Create, Read, Update, Delete) system for efficient management of user information.
+This application caters to both administrators and end-users, offering seamless functionalities for adding, editing, and deleting user records while ensuring data integrity.

 ## Features

 1. **User Information:**
- - The application manages the following user information:
+   - The application manages the following user details:
       - First Name
       - Last Name
       - Date of Birth (DOB)
       - Gender
       - Country
       - Phone Number
       - Email (unique)
       - Identity Photo

-2. **Database Structure:** The application is built on a well-designed database structure to efficiently store and retrieve user data.
+2. **Database Structure:**
+   - CRUD Operations is built on a well-designed database structure, ensuring optimal storage and retrieval of user data.

-3. **User Interface:** Users can input and submit the above-mentioned data through a user-friendly interface.
+3. **User Interface:**
+   - The application boasts an intuitive user interface, enabling users to effortlessly input and submit user information.

-4. **CRUD Operations:** The application supports CRUD operations for managing user data.
+4. **CRUD Operations:**
+   - This application supports a complete set of CRUD operations for managing user data:
-        - **Create:** Users can add new records with unique email addresses.
+      - **Create:** Add new records with unique email addresses.
-        - **Read:** The interface displays all entered user data in a table, including identity photos.
+      - **Read:** View all entered user data, including identity photos, in a structured table format.
-        - **Update:** Users can edit existing user records.
+      - **Update:** Modify existing user records with ease.
-        - **Delete:** Users can remove unnecessary records.
+      - **Delete:** Remove unnecessary records through a simple operation.

-5. **Data Display:** The application features a functionality to display all entered user data on the same interface in a table format, including the display of identity photos.
+5. **Data Display:**
+   - User data is elegantly presented within the application, including a comprehensive table view showcasing identity photos.

-6. **No Duplicate Records:** The application enforces uniqueness based on email addresses to prevent the creation of duplicate user records.
+6. **No Duplicate Records:**
+   - The application enforces data integrity by preventing the creation of duplicate user records based on email addresses.

 7. **Authentication:**
- - The application has a login page with two roles:
+   - A secure login page is provided with two distinct roles:
-        - **Admins:** Have full access to CRUD operations.
+      - **Admins:** Enjoy full access to CRUD operations, ensuring efficient user management.
-        - **End Users:** Can only view user data without the ability to modify or delete records.
+      - **End Users:** Have read-only access, allowing them to view user data without the ability to modify or delete records.